Founders at the University of Cambridge

 Investment sprint

 After fine-tuning their strategy and operational requirements, companies will build a fully-fledged pitch and test across our network of expert investors.
-Once perfected, companies will then have the opportunity to pitch both to Cambridge Enterprise Ventures and over 200 leading investors at Investor Day.
+Once perfected, companies will then have the opportunity to pitch to leading investors at Investor Day.

 INVESTOR DAY

-Kick off your fundraise by pitching your business to more than 200 leading Angels, VCs and corporate investors at at our London Investor Day, as well as a final pitch to Cambridge Enterprise Ventures, with the opportunity of gaining an investment up to £160,000.
+Kick off or close your fundraise by pitching your business to leading Angels, VCs and corporate investors at our London and US Investor Days.

 POST PROGRAMME

-Continued support is offered in ideaSpace, if desired, to help you execute your fundraise and the next phase of the business.
+Continued support and discounted office space is offered in ideaSpace, if desired, to help you execute your fundraise and the next phase of the business.

 THE OFFERING